openenergymonitor/emonpi/docs/SD-card-build.md

 You should see data from emonPi ATmega328, sending serial `v` should result in emonPi returning it's firmware version and config settings.

+# Memory Setup

+Append `gpu_mem=16` to `/boot/config.txt` this caps the RAM available to the GPU.
+Since we are running headless this will give us more RAM at the expence of the GPI

 # 4. emonPi LCD service

 Enable I2C module, install packages needed for emonPi LCD service `python-smbus i2c-tools python-rpi.gpio python-pip redis-server` and `pip install uptime redis paho-mqtt`, and install emonPi LCD python scrip service to run at boot